captainys/public/src/FM7/util/RS232CDiskBios/readme_e.txt

 But, that area is overwritten while IPL is loading the Disk BASIC.
 The redirector needed to reside in a different location, and then during the second installation it needed to be installed to $7F25.
 To make it possible the redirector installer takes two install addresses.
 With -install2 option, the redirector takes a different install address for the second installation.
 During the first installation, the installer modifies itself so that the second install address is used in the second installation.

+Regarding the redirector installation with the IL option.
+F-BASIC stores an ASCII string, say A$, in the RAM as:

+    [VARPTR(A$)]    1 byte    Number of characters
+    [VARPTR(A$)+1]  2 bytes   Address points to the first letter of the string

+If the server sends a string that consists of exactly 0x7E (126) bytes, because 0x7E is JMP instruction of 6809, I can EXEC VARPTR(A$) to jump to the program stored as a string.

+Challenge is how to transmit a program with INPUT # or LINE INPUT # command.
+F-BASIC interprets 0x0D as the end of string, and ignores all other byte less than 0x20 unsigned.
+To get around, the server uses 0x20 as an escape.
+When sending a byte X, the server actually sends:

+    X               if 0x20<X
+    0x20 and COM(X) if X<=0x20

+The beginning of the program is the decoder.
+The decoder part is written with instructions all above 0x20.
+It was tricky.
+Like if I write LDA #2, the assembler will output 0x86 0x02.
+But, I need to avoid 0x02.
+What I can do was CLRA INCA INCA or LDA #-2 NEGA.
+LEAX LOADER_PART,PCR gave me too-small offset.
+So, I did LEAX LOADER_PART+$2F2F,PCR and then later LEAX -$2F2F,X.  I had one BNE NO_ESCAPE that required an offset of 2.
+I had to tentatively do BNE DIFFERENT_LOCATION and then overwrote the offset.

+When you set FM-7 on wait and type IL on the server, the server sends a loader program with this method.
+When EXEC VARPTR(A$), FM-7 jumps to the program stored in the string, decode it, and then sends a binary redirector request command "YAMAKAWA" to the server.
+The server then sends 256-byte redirector installer to the client.
+The loader expands the installer from 0x6000 to 0x60FF and JMP to 0x6000.
+The installer installs the redirector and the boot from the D77 image you specify on the server command line.